Skip to main content

 #!/bin/sh

-npx smoltbot card validate alignment-card.json || exit 1
+npx mnemom card validate card.yaml || exit 1

-Publishing via Dashboard
+Publishing via dashboard

 2